If you buy something through a link on this page, we may earn a small commission. How this works.

 There are no specific, well-documented risks associated with marula oil.
 Some people who have nut allergies may be allergic to marula.

-If you’re concerned about a potential reaction, prior to using do a patch test:
+If you’re concerned about a potential reaction, before using do a patch test:

 - On your inner forearm, apply three or four drops of marula oil.